-Table 3 CR-PAS composites and indicators
+CR-PAS composites an d indicators

-Performance areas (Composites) Score Minimum score required Number of indicators
+Composites) Score Minimum score required Number of indicators

-Participation and ownership 20 7 7
+The section and ownership 20 7 7

 Radio governance 15 5 12

 Radio programs 25 8 14

-Resource structure and resource management 15 5 7
+structure and 15 5 7

+management

-Radio station management 10 4 10
+Tatio station management 10 4 10

-Financial management 10 4 7
+management management 10 4 7

-Networking 5 2 3
+Newsking 5 2 - 3

-Total 100 35 60
+Tirtal 100 35 60

-Each performance area has three to 14 indicators with different scores depending on the importance of the indicator to an effective community radio.
-Moreover, the CR-PAS has defined the score to be assigned to an indicator for a given performance level.
-The performance of the radio is ascertained based on evidence: the non-availability of concrete evidence to prove performance is taken as non-performance, even if the radio may be doing well in practice.
-This approach is expected to force radios that operate on an ad-hoc basis to set up and rely on systems.
-The participating stations can obtain a maximum of 100 points.
-Based on this, they are then categorized into five groups - endeavoring, evolving, progressing, performing, and model community radios.
+performance area has three to 14 indicators with different scores depending on the enormance of the indicator to an effective community radio.
+Moreover, the CR-PAS has absend the score to be assigned to an indicator for a given performance level.
+The performance the radio is ascertained based on evidence: the non-availability of concrete evidence to prove performance is taken as non-performance, even if the radio may be doing well in practice, approach is expected to force radios that operate on an ad-hoc basis to set up and rely on The participating stations can obtain a maximum of 100 points.
+Based on this, they are men categorized into five groups - endeavoring, evolving, progressing, performing, and model miry radios.

-1.3 Assessment Process
+Assessment Process